Slavery in the 21st century: Fishing industry

-A Thai fishing vessel.
-Workers can be kept on the ships for years.
+A fishing vessel flying under the flag of Thailand, where workers are known to sometimes be kept aboard ships for years while subject to forced labor.

 According to Human Rights Watch, Thailand's billion-dollar fish export industry remains plagued with human rights maltreatment in spite of government vows to stamp out servitude in its angling industry.
 Human Rights Watch conducted interviews with 248 fishermen, it documented the forced labor of trafficked workers in the Thai fishing industry.

 Trafficking victims are often tricked by brokers' false promises of "good" factory jobs, then forced onto fishing boats where they are trapped, bought and sold like livestock, and held against their will for months or years at a time, forced to work grueling 22-hour days in dangerous conditions.
 Those who resist or try to run away are beaten, tortured, and often killed.
 This is commonplace because of the disposability of unfree laborers.

 Despite some improvements, the situation has not changed much since a large-scale survey of almost 500 fishers in 2012, that found almost one in five "reported working against their will with the penalty that would prevent them from leaving".

 Forced begging

 Victims of human trafficking can be made to beg on the streets with the earnings being given back to the traffickers.
 It has been suggested many children across Europe, Asia, Africa, Latin America and the Middle East are forced to beg on the streets.

+As years pass by, the number of children forced to beg has exponentially increased.
+Children are more frequently forced since people are more likely to pay attention and help kids.
+Furthermore, in Bangkok, Thailand, it was discovered that children with disabilities earn much more than healthy children, so often times individuals are mutilated to generate more money.

 Forced fraud

 There are significant reports of forced fraud in Southeast Asia (Cambodia, Myanmar, or Laos).
-Currently, forced fraud activities are mainly found in fraud factories or fraud parks, notably in Southeast Asian countries, which involve human trafficking and typically run by Chinese criminal gangs.
+Currently, forced fraud activities are mainly found in fraud factories or fraud parks, notably in Southeast Asian countries, which involve human trafficking.
 Fraud factory victims are forced to scam internet users around the world into fraudulently buying cryptocurrencies or withdrawing cash, via social media and online dating apps.
 Trafficking victims' passports are confiscated, and they are threatened with organ harvesting or forced prostitution if they do not earn enough from scamming.